Parental Bullying: How Childhood Trauma Amplifies Workplace Abuse

 When confronted, perpetrators often employ a tactic known as DARVO (Deny, Attack, and Reverse Victim and Offender), a term coined by psychologist and researcher Jennifer Freyd (2024).
 Through her work on betrayal trauma, Freyd noticed that abusers consistently follow a familiar script: first, they Deny what happened (e.g., “You’re making that up.”
 “I never did that.”
 “I have no idea what you’re talking about.”); next, they Attack the person bringing it up (“You’re so sensitive and always misinterpreting everything.”
 “You’re just trying to cause drama.” ); and finally, they Reverse Victim and Offender—turning the tables, insisting they are the ones being mistreated (“I can’t believe you’re treating me like this.”
 “Why are you attacking me?
 Now I’m the one who feels wronged.”).
 The inability to take ownership of their behavior keeps the unacceptable behavior projected onto the target, and the vicious cycle of abuse continues.
 This echoes betrayal blindness from childhood, where a child with an abusive parent, whose survival depends on bonding via the innate attachment system, cannot afford confrontation or withdrawal, as these oppose approach behaviors fueled by reciprocal love; instead, not fully seeing the betrayal preserves the essential relationship (Freyd, 1997).

 DARVO is especially insidious because it not only confuses and silences actual victims but can also mobilize others to support the abuser, making it even harder for the truth to come out.
 In families, a parent might deny emotional neglect and accuse their child of being ungrateful.
 In romantic relationships, someone addressing harmful behavior may end up apologizing for raising the issue.
 At work, human resources might back a perpetrator and label the real victim as the troublemaker.
+For survivors of complex PTSD, DARVO can feel eerily familiar, recreating the early dynamic in which truth, perception, and pain were denied, and the child had to split off their own reality in order to preserve crucial relationships.
 Furthermore, DARVO is intrinsically linked with betrayal blindness: in employment, fully seeing employer mistreatment risks status loss, so blindness maintains the status quo.

 Research has documented the use of DARVO and its role in perpetuating harm across interpersonal and institutional contexts, especially among those with histories of childhood abuse (Freyd, 1997, 2008, 2024; Freyd & Smidt, 2014).
 Many targets of workplace bullying find that leaving the abusive environment is their only recourse, often resulting in self-imposed isolation and a diminished ability to trust others and themselves (Siefert et al., 2006).